Various leafy green plants sit in pots and bags

 1.5 Legal minimum wages are paid and all workers employed shall be provided with all legally mandated benefits. ⚫

-1.5.1 All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment and about the particulars of their wages for the pay period concerned each time that they are paid.
+1.5.1 All workers shall be provided with written and understandable information about their employment conditions, or services to be conducted before they enter employment and about the particulars of their wages for the pay period concerned each time that they are paid.

 1.5.2 Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not provided for by national law be permitted without the expressed permission of the worker concerned.
 All disciplinary measures should be recorded.